benjypng/logseq-datenlp-plugin/README.md

 This super simple plugin uses NLP to parse your content for dates and times so that they can be easily tracked through your yournal pages.

+## Toolbar

+*Navigate*

+Click on `Today`, or the left/right chevrons to navigate to today's journal page or the next or previous days'.

+*Weekly View*

+1. Ensure the correct start day of week is selected in the plugin settings.
+2. Click on `Week <number>` to navigate to the weekly view.
+3. This will create:
+   - A page in the format `YYYY/Week XX`
+   - Page embeds for all the dates in that week

 ## Simple Parsing

 ![](/screenshots/demo.gif)